phoebe-project/phoebe2/devel/docs/index.rst

 *Q: How do I add a custom passband to PHOEBE 2?*

 A: You will need a table of intensities that you can download from the PHOEBE homepage.
-Then you should follow the instructions available :class:`phoebe2.atmospheres.passbands.Passband`
+Then you should follow the instructions available :class:`phoebe.atmospheres.passbands.Passband`

 *Q: Is Phoebe 2.x Python 3.x ready?*